vslutov/lutovnet/src/index.coffee.md

     import React from 'react'
     import ReactDOM from 'react-dom'
     import { App } from './App'
-    import { unregister } from './serviceWorker'
+    import { register } from './serviceWorker'

+Add a custom bootstrap theme.
+That necessary, becouse we would use dark theme.

+    import './custom-bootstrap.scss'

+Render app on root element.
+This line starts the app.

     ReactDOM.render pug'App', document.getElementById 'root'

-If you want your app to work offline and load faster, you can change unregister() to register() below.
-Note this comes with some pitfalls.
-Learn more about service workers: https://bit.ly/CRA-PWA

-    unregister()
+Register service worker for fast offline work.

+    register()